How Do I File a Nursing Home Lawsuit?

 Filing in Court: Beware of the Arbitration Clause

-Once the plaintiff, defendant, and claims are laid out in a complaint, it can then be filed in a court that has the jurisdiction to hear the case.
-This is usually a court in the county where the injuries took place.
+Once the plaintiff, defendant, and claims are laid out in a complaint, it can then be filed in a court with the jurisdiction to hear the case.
+This is usually a court in the county or locality where the injuries took place.
 When filing, you'll have to pay an initial filing fee unless you qualify for a fee waiver.

 Also, the date you file a complaint matters for at least two reasons.
 First, a statute of limitations could bar your case if the complaint is filed late.
-Second, filing a complaint starts the service clock, as you usually have 30-60 days to serve a filed complaint on the defendants or you could face dismissal.
+This is a filing time limit that varies depending on your state's laws.
+Second, filing a complaint starts the service clock, as you usually have 30-60 days to serve a filed complaint on the defendants, or you could face dismissal.

-In addition, if a case implicates a nursing home contract, the agreement could have language limiting liability or requiring arbitration.
+In addition, if a case implicates a nursing home contract, the agreement could have language limiting liability or require arbitration.
+Arbitration is a private resolution mechanism that requires the dispute to be resolved outside of court.
 These contract provisions may not have been obvious when the agreement was signed and, because of that, may not be enforceable.
 However, if such provisions are at play in your case, you could find yourself litigating these issues before you even get to the merits of your case.

 Next Steps: Get an Attorney To Look at Your Nursing Home Claims